 - 11.7 This site is located within Flood Zone 1 and is not identified within the Milton Keynes Strategic Flood Risk Assessment as being at risk from surface water flooding.
-Accordingly, the site is not at risk of fluvial or pluvial flooding and there would be no requirement to undertake a sequential test or exceptions test for this allocation. - 11.8 It is a requirement of the Neighbourhood Plan that the development of new open market housing in the village is made available in the first instance to existing village residents or those with a local connection to the parish.
-A local connection is typically defined as a person within the household who has a connection to a locality or parish.
+Accordingly, the site is not at risk of fluvial or pluvial flooding and there would be no requirement to undertake a sequential test or exceptions test for this allocation. - 11.8 The validity of this outline planning permission is unaffected by the preparation of the neighbourhood plan.
+The applicant retains the ability to submit a reserved matters application in the usual way.
+Policy NP7 will apply to any new or revised applications that may be submitted on this site.